khj1977/toy_framework/README_EN.md

 Business process express actual procedure of business.
 It is close to Model of ordinary MVC application.
 But different idea.
 Actually, there are 3 or 5 pages as A4 document with block diagram in a company which express business of their department.
 Each block express process and each process related to each other.
 Connect, if-then-else block and much more.
 Before to implement their system application, it is required to optimize their business.

-In real business situation, business process changes dynamically.
+In real business situation, business process is changed dynamically.
 So a developer required to make system fastly and by agile.
 Thus, low load to make view is required.
 Also, there are code to make view automatically with scaffold and OR/Mapper.
 The important thing of this scaffold is there is no template or skelton code but everything is done dynamically with meta data.

 Since every code or classes are made pluggable, a developmer may get high productivity onece one got familar with this framework.